Mirror: Live previews of Android layouts

 - Preview touch feedback, gestures, animations and other dynamic, interactive elements

-- Preview on multiple devices simultaneously
+- Preview on multiple devices (see our stress testing video)

 - Code layouts in an experimental, iterative style